IBM/ibm-block-csi-driver/docs/content/installation/csi_ug_requirements.md

-6. (Optional) To use CSI Topology, at least one node in the cluster must contain the `topology.block.csi.ibm.com` label to introduce topology awareness:
+6. (Optional) To use CSI Topology, at least one node in the cluster must contain the label prefix of `topology.block.csi.ibm.com` to introduce topology awareness:

-      **Important:** These labels must be found on the nodes in the cluster **before** installing the IBM® block storage CSI driver.
-If the nodes are not labeled before installation, CSI Topology cannot be used with the CSI driver.
+      **Important:** This label prefix must be found on the nodes in the cluster **before** installing the IBM® block storage CSI driver.
+If the nodes do not contain the proper label prefix before installation, CSI Topology cannot be used with the CSI driver.

       For more information, see [Configuring for CSI Topology](content/configuration/csi_ug_config_topology.md).